MillionConcepts/gPhoton2/README.md

 configurable and not all of the portions of its pipelines are equally expensive.
-Also, the GALEX raw data archive is extremely diverse, and some visits / eclipses are much cheaper to process than others -- processing a brief visit on a sparse field without multiple 'legs' (boresight positions) could easily take less than 5% as many resources as a long visit on a dense field with multiple legs.
+Also, the GALEX raw data archive is extremely diverse, and some visits / eclipses are much cheaper to process than others -- processing a brief visit on a sparse field could easily take less than 20% as many resources as processing a long visit on a dense field.

 However, here are some general notes:

-It should be possible to process any single-pointing eclipse to 30-second depth (bin size) in 10 GB of free working memory.
+* It should be possible to process any MIS-like eclipse to 30-second depth (bin size) in ~6 GB of free memory.
+* gPhoton 2 processes each "leg" (nominal boresight position) of an eclipse separately, so eclipses with many "legs", like much of the All-Sky Imaging Survey (AIS) will often be very memory-cheap to process relative to overall visit time.
-We do not recommend executing the full gPhoton pipeline in an environment with much less free memory than this, although some features of the pipeline may function well with considerably less, particularly on smaller raw data files
+* We do not recommend executing the full gPhoton pipeline in an environment with less than ~8 GB of free memory, although some features of the pipeline may function well with considerably less, particularly on smaller raw data files.

-The most memory-expensive portion of the pipeline tends to be writing video files; if you are not writing video files to disk, you can generally get away with less memory.
-Decreasing the depth / increasing temporal resolution will tend to sharply increase the required memory for both producing and writing movies.
+* The most memory-expensive portion of the pipeline tends to be writing video files; if you are not writing video files to disk, you can generally get away with less memory.
+* Decreasing the depth / increasing temporal resolution will tend to sharply increase the required memory for both producing and writing movies.
 If you only want to produce full-depth images with gPhoton 2 and neither want to write movies or generate photometry, time and memory requirements will tend to go sharply down.
+* If you pass the `--burst=True` parameter, gPhoton 2 will write each frame of a movie as a separate file, which reduces memory pressure significantly but is somewhat slower.

-There is no particular minimum CPU requirement; gPhoton 2 will run on quite slow processors, but can use all the processing power you can throw at it.
+* There is no particular minimum CPU requirement; gPhoton 2 will run on quite slow processors, but can use all the processing power you can throw at it.
 Integrating video tends to be the most CPU-bound portion of the pipeline (especially at very high temporal resolution), followed by counting photometry on video frames, followed by producing photonlists.

-Running gPhoton 2 in multithreaded mode will tend to increase average (although not necessarily peak) working memory.
+* Running gPhoton 2 in multithreaded mode will tend to increase average (although not necessarily peak) working memory.
 Even in multithreaded mode, some portions of gPhoton 2 are thread-bound, and single-thread performance remains important.
-More than 8 parallel processes do not tend to be useful, except for high-resolution photometry on very dense fields.
+* More than 8 parallel processes do not tend to be useful, except for high-resolution photometry on very dense fields.

-An x86_64 processor architecture is recommended but not required.
+* An x86_64 processor architecture is recommended but not required.

-If you are downloading raw6 files, a fast network connection will of course be useful.
-Also, some output files may be large enough that portions of the pipeline become I/O bound, and we do not recommend using a HDD or networked storage as working space for gPhoton 2.
+* If you are downloading raw6 files, a fast network connection will of course be useful.
+* Some output files may be large enough that portions of the pipeline become I/O bound, and we do not recommend using a HDD or networked storage as working space for gPhoton 2.

 ### storage